 Where our research led

 Our research, relationships and on-ground work in Taiji led us to the conclusion that change in foreign communities who undertake small locally-led operations can only be driven from within.
-Forced change through harassment, manipulation and 'shame' campaigns in places like Taiji and other small fishing villages across Japan have only bridged the gap between any viable solution to the hunts and have unfortunately strengthened the community's resolve to continue, despite any economic losses or decline in demand for cetacean products, or within the captive industry.
+Forced change through harassment, manipulation and 'shame' campaigns in places like Taiji and other small fishing villages across Japan have only created barriers to any potential solutions to the hunts and have had the unintended consequence of strengthening the community's resolve to keep the industry going.

-We will continue working with Japanese organisations and the local people of Taiji to support these initiatives and a transition to more humane and sustainable practices that benefit the animals and the communities who rely on the ocean for survival.
+We will continue working with Japanese organisations and the local people of Taiji to support these initiatives.

 Photography © Karl Goodsell